-I’m Kate Patton, Tech Nation’s temporary Entrepreneur Engagement Manager for Yorkshire.
+I’m Kate Patton, Tech Nation’s temporary Scaleup Engagement Manager for Yorkshire.
 We’re building a national network of ambitious entrepreneurs.
 If you’re a founder who requires support, feel free to book a meeting with me using this form.

 Opportunities and events

 Interested in attending events for digital tech founders in Yorkshire?
 Then follow Kate on Twitter, where she’ll be sharing the best ones that come her way.

 Alina also tweets noteworthy national opportunities for founders – everything from accelerators and competitions to investment and collaboration opportunities, panels appearances, and much more.

 Have an event or opportunity for Alina to tweet?
 Get in touch